 Serviceberry (Amalanchier species):

 There are several different species of these flowering trees, each deserving of a place in the garden.
 Also called Juneberry and saskatoon, most serviceberry trees reach 15 to 30 feet at maturity.
 They easily survive winters down to -30 degrees F and are native to North America.
-Serviceberry trees are often multi-trunked, though they can be pruned to a single trunk.
-The spring flowers occur in clusters and are white and star-shaped.
+Serviceberry trees are often multi-trunked and can grow like a large shrub, though they can be pruned to a single trunk.
+The spring blossoms occur in clusters and are white and star-shaped.
 They’re followed by edible fruits that mature from red to a deep maroon-purple.
 A favorite of birds and humans alike, serviceberry is one of the finest flowering trees available.

 Ornamental cherries (Prunus species and cultivars): A diverse group of flowering trees